Welcome to the parking and transportation department at University of Western States!

 Employees: Park in spaces designated for Faculty/Staff or unmarked spaces.
 A current UWS Employee parking permit is required to be displayed in the vehicle.
 Reserved spaces require a special permit.
 Employees may not park in Visitor, Loading or use Clinic Parking at any time.
 Violation may result in a ticket.

 Carpools: Two or more registered commuters may receive a special carpool permit.
 To park in a designated carpool space, there must be two or more registered commuters traveling together at the same time and the vehicle must have a current UWS Carpool permit displayed in the vehicle.
-Carpool spaces are reserved for carpool-registered vehicles until 10 a.m.
+Carpool parking is enforced all hours.
 Violations may result in a ticket.
-After 10 a.m., these spaces are open to any vehicle displaying a current UWS parking permit.

 Motorcycle: Free motorcycle parking is located in the sectioned off spaces at the end of the SE staff/faculty lot.
 Parking a motorcycle in any regular parking area requires a regular parking permit as outlined above.